enrico-s01/quantitative-data-science-projects/README.md

 option pricing and numerical analysis.

 **Authorship:** Academic group project.
-My main contributions included [PDE formulation, implementation of numerical methods, stability and convergence analysis, and interpretation of numerical results].
+My main contributions included PDE formulation, implementation of numerical methods, stability and convergence analysis, and interpretation of numerical results.

 ### ResNet vs Neural ODE
 Implementation and comparison of ResNet and Neural ODE architectures for